Rae Morris: 2018–2019: Someone Out There

-Morris began work on the follow up to Unguarded in late 2015.
+Morris began work on the follow-up to Unguarded in late 2015.
 Touring to promote the album began in March 2017 and included a concert at Concorde 2 in Brighton supported by PAULi and Saskia Maxwell.
 In September a wider tour included Norwich, Nottingham, Salisbury Arts Centre, Leeds and Islington in London.

 Working prominently with Fryars, Morris opted for a more electronic-oriented sound for her second album.
 Between July 2017 and October 2018, Morris released seven singles to promote the album - "Reborn", "Do It", "Atletico (The Only One)", "Push Me to My Limit", "Lower the Tone", "Someone Out There" and "Dancing With Character" - as well as various remixes.
 The album, titled Someone Out There, was released on 2 February 2018.

+"For You" was featured in the first series of A Discovery of Witches, which was broadcast on Sky One in 2017.
 In July 2018, the song "Reborn" from Someone Out There was featured in the BBC's closing montage from the 2018 FIFA World Cup.

-In October 2018, Morris said she was "going away for a few months to write the next era."

 On 19 November 2018, Spice Girl Melanie C released "High Heels" featuring Sink the Pink, which was co-written with Morris.

 On 4 June 2021, Morris released "Fish n Chips", a collaboration with TikTok star, grime artist, and fellow Blackpool native Soph Aspin.

-2022: "No Woman Is an Island" and Rachel@Fairyland
+2022: Rachel@Fairyland

+Work began on Morris' third album Rachel@Fairyland in October 2018, as she teased in an interview that she was "going away for a few months to write the next era."
+Morris released the first single from the album, "No Woman Is an Island", on 25 February 2022.
+She released three further singles for the album between April and July - "Running Shoes", "Go Dancing" (featuring Fryars), and "A Table for Two".

-On 18 February 2022, Morris announced she was supporting Tom Odell for several nights on his Monsters UK tour, and a single, "No Woman Is an Island", would be released on 25 February.
-In July 2022, her third album Rachel@Fairyland sold 1,098 copies in its first week to debut at number 150 in the UK Albums Chart, which was 130 places lower than her second album, Someone Out There, charted in 2018.
+In July 2022, her third album Rachel@Fairyland was released.
+It sold 1,098 copies in its first week to debut at number 150 in the UK Albums Chart, 130 places lower than her second album, Someone Out There, charted in 2018.

 Personal life

-Morris is in a relationship with frequent collaborator Fryars.
+Morris is married to frequent collaborator Fryars.
 Her brother William is married to Lucy Rose.
 On 26 May 2021, Morris announced via her Instagram that she was pregnant with her and Fryars' first child; their daughter, Marla, was born in June 2021.
+Their son Larry was born in April 2024.